react-navigation/rfcs/0000-event-system.md

 May be useful in conjunction with removeClippedSubviews and utilities like https://github.com/SoftwareMansion/react-native-resource-saving-container

-### Back button handling

-Screens may want to prevent back actions based on internal state

 ### Keyboard dismissal

 KB must dismiss when scene _starts_ to transition back (mayBlur)